 Setbacks and challenges are inevitable in any job, and employers want candidates who can bounce back.
 Resilience means maintaining a positive attitude, learning from mistakes, and continuing to move forward.

-How to showcase: Provide examples of how you recovered from a difficult project, handled stress, or overcame a major challenge in your career.
+How to showcase: Provide examples of how you recovered from a difficult project.
+Describe how you handled stress.
+Share how you overcame a major challenge in your career.

 14. Technical Skills